lancewalton/concordion-element-syntax/README.md

 )
 ```

-This assumes bootstrap.min.css and bootstrap.min.js are on the classpath in the 'web' directory. e.g. if you have the
+This assumes `bootstrap.min.css` and `bootstrap.min.js` are on the classpath in the `web` directory. e.g. if you have the
 conventional project structure:

 ```